Master of Design Administration ((MDA) (Distance))

 You will be taught through a wide range of distance learning methods.
 Course material will be available in the form of detailed course notes, wikis, and pre-recorded video presentations.
 There will be regular live-streamed events, including webinars and online workshops given by leading experts, and a blog updating you on course events and current industry developments relevant to the course.

 There will be regular contact throughout the year.
-Each module will have two days of online events with at least one lunch time webinar, meaning that there will be one online event at least every two weeks.
-This will be supplemented by discussion boards relating to specific topics, regular written feedback on your work, and individual and group on-line tutorials.
+Each module will have two days of online events with at least one lunch time webinar, meaning that there will be one online event at least every three weeks.
+This will be supplemented by the weekly blog, discussion boards relating to specific topics, regular written feedback on your work, and individual and group on-line tutorials.
 You will be encouraged to maintain a reflective journal on your professional experience, which will inform the assignments and the tutorials.
 All events are designed to encourage you to share experience and knowledge gained in practice.
 Recordings of material will be available on-line through the University’s virtual learning environment, Learning Central.

 Due to the nature of this course, you are responsible for reading any emails sent by module tutors or announcements made through Learning Central on a frequent basis.